logo

 What is changing

-On 29 May 2025 the coalition Government launched a consultation to reform national direction under the Resource Management Act (RMA).
+The coalition Government is undertaking consultation on reforms to national direction under the Resource Management Act (RMA).

 Package 1: Infrastructure and development